knhash/life/README.md

 This application visualizes a life as a timeline of days, with interactive events, milestone markers, and descriptions.
 Originally built with Svelte, it has been converted to vanilla web technologies for simplicity and broader compatibility.

+The application features a beautiful pine green color scheme that creates a calming, natural aesthetic while maintaining excellent readability and contrast.

 ## Features

 ## Features